-FEMA loads typically go through a broker.
+FEMA loads are not to be dealt with like your regular loads on a load board.
+These are harder to find through freight freight finding tools and typically go through freight brokers directly.
 This means the broker is responsible for paying you.
 Before you accept a load, base your decision on the broker’s ability to pay, not FEMA’s.
-In addition, DJ suggests, “verifying the load is actually coming from FEMA”.
+In addition, DJ suggests “verifying the load is actually coming from FEMA”.
 If it is not, you may be stuck holding the bill.

 How long are you going to wait?

-You will probably sit for several days at the drop-off site.
-Remember, resources in disaster areas are scarce.
+When running FEMA loads, you will probably sit for several days at the drop-off site with your truckloads.
+Remember, in these situations, you are the supply chain.
+Resources in disaster areas are scarce.
 Make sure you replenish your fuel, food, and water supplies before you arrive in a disaster area.
 In addition, be patient.
 Several other truck drivers will be in your situation – waiting around to be unloaded.
 Remain calm and polite.
 A bad attitude will not make things go faster.

 Verify Detention Rates